6 ways to embrace creativity in business

 In fact, there are several schools of thought that brainstorms inhibit creativity.
 According to Harvard Business Review, social loafing creeps in because people put in less effort in a group than they would individually.
 Then there’s social anxiety which means we don’t get to hear the great ideas of the introverts.
 And many introverts are creative people.

-If you must have a brainstorm, make sure everyone does their research beforehand and comes to the meeting with pre-prepared with ideas and.
+If you must have a brainstorm, make sure everyone does their research beforehand and comes to the meeting pre-prepared ideas.
 Then you will see them evolve creatively and practically as people ask questions and make suggestions.

 The tone you set before the session is also important.
 You want people to come with ideas, but not be wedded to the specific details.
 You want the ideas to be a starting point for an open discussion, not a definitive answer to the question.
 That’s how you can shape better creative concepts.